chrisminnick/spot-toolkit/docs/ch09_1_ai_assisted_writing_and_summarization.md

 ## 9.1 AI-Assisted Writing and Summarization

 The first step in most writing projects is a content brief.
 A good brief defines the type of content you're trying to produce, your intended audience, and any specific messages or terms that need to be included (or avoided).
-In Content Buddy, briefs are passed in as JSON and used to generate a structured outline of the piece.
+In SPOT, briefs are passed in as JSON and used to generate a structured outline of the piece.
 This structured outline is called a **scaffold**.

 The goal of the scaffold step is to produce a complete plan for the piece before the model starts generating full paragraphs.
 This improves response speed, reduces drift, and gives your application more control over what’s being created.
 Later sections can be expanded one at a time—on demand, in parallel, or inside a streaming UI.

-Content Buddy supports this scaffold-first approach out of the box.
+SPOT supports this scaffold-first approach out of the box.
 Here's how it works.

 ---